-The pharmacokinetics of trastuzumab were evaluated in a pooled population pharmacokinetic (PK) model analysis of 1,582 subjects with primarily breast cancer or another indication receiving intravenous trastuzumab.
+The pharmacokinetics of trastuzumab were evaluated in a pooled population pharmacokinetic (PK) model analysis of 1,582 subjects with primarily breast cancer and metastatic gastric cancer (MGC) receiving intravenous trastuzumab.
 Total trastuzumab clearance increases with decreasing concentrations due to parallel linear and non-linear elimination pathways.